yuanronghhh/extend-json/ReadMe.md

 # ExtendJson, a simple json parser with key property

+## what is this ?

+a simple extend json library for tree data.

-## Example
+## example

-1. For tree structure in json.
+A tree structure in standard json like:
 ```json
 {
   "layout": {